What the TNFD’s New Guidance Means for Australian Businesses

 Practical ways to apply the guidance

-- If you already have an existing Climate Transition Plan: the TNFD guidance can help you integrate nature into your existing Transition Plan.
-The disclosure guidance retains 16 of the 19 TPT Disclosure Framework.
+- If you already have an existing Climate Transition Plan: the guidance can help you integrate nature into your existing Transition Plan, rather than creating a new one.
+By retaining 16 of the 19 TPT recommended disclosures, it allows you to use your current structures while expanding their scope to cover nature-related dependencies, impacts, risks and opportunities.
 See Figure 3 on page 6 of the guidance, featured below.

-- If you’ve undertaken a LEAP assessment: the TNFD guidance on nature in transition planning will support you to complete the TNFD recommended disclosure Strategy B. See Figure 4 on page 8 of the guidance, featured below.
+- If you’ve undertaken a LEAP assessment: the guidance will show you how insights from a LEAP assessment can be used to inform strategy and support you to complete the TNFD recommended disclosure on transition planning, known as Strategy B. See Figure 4 on page 8 of the guidance, featured below.

 Where nature fits in the TPT Disclosure Framework